Towing a Trailer for the First Time

 Perhaps you, like many drivers, are reluctant to tow a trailer.
-When towing, your vehicle becomes heavier, slower and will likely require a greater stopping distance.
+When towing a trailer for the first time, driving your vehicle may feel heavier, slower and unfamiliar.

-However, even though several aspects of your normal driving experience may change, towing a trailer does not need to be a stressful experience.
-In fact, with the proper equipment and adjustments, towing can become almost as convenient and easy as normal driving.
+However, even though several aspects of your normal driving experience may change, towing a trailer does not need to be stressful.
+In fact, with the proper equipment and knowledge, towing can become as comfortable as normal driving.

 Throughout this towing guide, look for our Towing Tips!
 These snippets of advice are helpful for the first time trailer owner and seasoned towing professional alike.
 Plus, they're free!

 Whether you're pulling a travel trailer for the first time or simply hitching up a cargo carrier, it is important to be prepared.
 Let's begin by considering a few questions about your own specific towing situation.